Skip to content

 Care minutes and 24/7 registered nurse responsibility guide

-This Department of Health and Aged care guide provides information about care minutes targets; the 24/7 registered nurse responsibilities from 1 July 2023; and mandatory care minutes responsibilities.
+This Department of Health, Disability and Ageing guide provides information about care minutes targets; the 24/7 registered nurse responsibilities.

 Food, Dining and Nutrition